ASFOpenSARlab/opensarlab-docs/docs/user-guides/installing_software_in_OpenSARlab.md

 At this time, users cannot install software in OpenSARlab using `apt` or `apt-get`.

 ## conda
-Users can install additional software with conda in OpenSARlab, but it will not persist after the sever shuts down.
+Users can install additional software with conda in OpenSARlab, but it will not persist after the server shuts down.
 It will need to be reinstalled during subsequent OpenSARlab sessions.

 ### Install conda packages from within a notebook running in an environment
 1. Edit a notebook code cell